 If you call for technical support, you may be asked to provide the version numbers for the software installed in your system.
-During power up, the system controller displays the software versions for the following components, in this order:
+During power-up, the system controller displays the software versions for the following microprocessors, in this order:

-V DXXX = Display Board
+- V DXXX = Display Board

-V MXXX = Main Control Board Microprocessor
+- V MXXX = Main Control Board

-V PXXX = Phase Board Microprocessor
+- V PXXX = Phase Board

-V IXXX = Main Control Board CAN Interface
+- V IXXX = Main Control Board CAN Interface

-V LXXX = Light Detector Board (Lamphead)
+- V LXXX = Light Detector Board (Lamphead)

-V OXXX = I/O Board to DeviceNet
+- V OXXX = I/O Board to DeviceNet

-NOTE: V OXXX only present for systems using DeviceNet.
+NOTE: V OXXX only present for systems using an I/O board with DeviceNet.